 On the investment front, many are concerned with how bitcoin and crypto stacks up as a hedge against inflation and, more directly, how do these ventures serve as a compliment to various strategies involving high cash value life insurance, often referred to as infinite banking.

-While some consider bitcoin as future “digital gold” others are mindful of the turbulent nature of bitcoin and cryptocurrencies and offering reminders that a safe bucket such as high cash value life insurance is still needed.
+While some, like tech entrepreneur and investor Michael Saylor, consider bitcoin as “digital gold” others are mindful of the turbulent nature of bitcoin and cryptocurrencies and offering reminders that a safe bucket such as high cash value life insurance is still needed.

 The central (and oft debated) concern that dominates at the time of this writing is that cryptocurrencies are speculative and risky and if so, how much?